onchaincommerce/minibet/README.md

 # Minibet

-A lightweight onchain slot machine dApp built on the Base network using MiniKit.
+A lightweight onchain slot machine Mini App built with MiniKit from OnchainKit, deployed on Base mainnet and available on Warpcast.

 ## Overview

 Minibet is a simple slot machine game where users can spin for 0.001 ETH and win prizes based on randomized outcomes, all fully onchain.
+The app is built as a Mini App using MiniKit from OnchainKit, making it seamlessly integrated with Warpcast.

 ### Payout Tiers